-SEA Objective effects, signi of effect (conside ficance of the effe f the effect in terr) ect and Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
+SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
 N/A To maintain and enhance the quality of landscapes and townscapes 0 + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
 N/A To improve quality of surroundings + + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
 N/A To conserve and where appropriate enhance the historic environment and cultural heritage X X X No relationship N/A

 To improve air quality + + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
 N/A To reduce the effect of traffic on the environment + + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
 N/A To reduce contributions to climate change + + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
-N/A To reduce vulnerability to climate change X X X No relationship N/A To improve water quality X X X No relationship N/A To provide for sustainable sources of water supply X X X No relationship N/A To avoid, reduce and manage flood risk X X X No relationship N/A To conserve soil resources and quality X X X No relationship N/A To minimise the production of waste + + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
+To reduce vulnerability to climate change X X X No relationship N/A To improve water quality X X X No relationship N/A To provide for sustainable sources of water supply X X X No relationship N/A To avoid, reduce and manage flood risk X X X No relationship N/A To conserve soil resources and quality X X X No relationship N/A To minimise the production of waste + + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
 N/A

-To improve health of the population + + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
+To improve health of the population + T the This Policy is not over and above the Core Strategy in terms of SEA objectives.
 N/A To reduce crime and nuisance X x X No relationship N/A To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
 N/A Overall commentary and any cumulative effects Overall this Policy moves towards the SEA objectives and is not over and above the Core Strategy in terms of SEA objectives.